 How we engage with our stakeholders

 We do not support or fund political parties, candidates or any groups that promote party interests.
-No political contributions were made in 2019.
-We also publish this position in our Annual Report and Accounts.
+No political contributions were made in 2020, and we also publish this position in our Annual Report and Accounts.
 Our employees may offer support and contributions to political groups in a personal capacity.

-- For any new employees we will respect confidentiality obligations and restrictive covenants included in all contracts with previous employers.
+- We respect confidentiality obligations and restrictive covenants included in all contracts with previous employers.

-- Unilever will agree appropriate and reasonable restrictions for new employees recruited directly from the public sector on a case by case basis.
-This may involve a “cooling off” period where an employee will be restricted from contacting previous colleagues.
+- We agree appropriate and reasonable restrictions for people recruited directly from the public sector on a case-by-case basis.
+This may involve a ‘cooling off’ period where an employee will be restricted from contacting previous colleagues.

 Unilever is registered in the Transparency Register of the European Union.
 We comply with the US Lobbying Disclosure Act (LDA).
 The LDA websiteOpens in new window provides a searchable database of disclosure filings.

 Our engagement with NGOs is crucial to delivering the change that we want to see in society.
 These are often led by our Global Sustainability Team and Corporate Affairs network.
 We have established partnerships to build on-the-ground programmes to achieve our brands’ social missions.
 We drive scale through new business models, digital technologies and external financing.